sashi07666/Insurance-Analytics/README.md

 8. Loan Status – Check whether applicant is approved for loan.
 9. Benefits – The amount payable by the insurance company to a applicants for any costs regarding the plan.

-# KPI
+# KPI's
-1. Loan Status By Gender and married
+1. Credit History by Income.
-2. Loan Status by Credit History
+2. Gender by Loan Status(Married).
-3. Loan Status By Education
-4. Loan Status By Maturity Term
-ETC…
+3. Premium by Maturity(Married Male).
+4. Income and Premium by Dependents.
+5. Premium and Number of Applicants by Salary Range.
+6. Premium by Branch and Job.

 # Acceptance Criterion:
 Need to apply Excel, My SQL, Power BI and  Tableau tools to implement this project and at the end prepare a PPT to showcase everything